infretis/infentory/puckering/README.md

 # Step 3: ∞RETIS
 We will now perform the actually path sampling simulation.

 The process of going from an equilibrated MD system to a path sampling simulation can be a bit tedious.
-But for that, we can use the ∞RETIS initial path generator `infinit`, which performs the whole path-sampling simulation workflow using infretis under the hood.
+But for that, we can use the initial path generator `infinit`, which performs the whole path-sampling simulation workflow using  ∞RETIS under the hood.
 The way it works is illustrated below.

 <img src="graphics/initial-paths.gif" width="40%" height="40%">